keyvank/tsp/src/1-build.md

 The update function of our primitive components are also going to return a boolean value, which indicates if the element needs a re-update or not.
 Sometimes, the inputs of a component might not be ready when the update function is called.
 In the transistor examples, when the base wire is in FREE state, we assume that there is another transistor that need to be `update()`ed before the current transistor can calculate its output.
 By returning this boolean value, we'll let our circuit emulator know that the transistor is not "finalized" yet, and `update()` needs to be called again before deciding that all of the outputs of all components have been correctly calculated and the circuits is stabilized.

-Also notice that the `put()` function of the Wire class also returns a boolean value.
+Also remember that the `put()` function of the Wire class also returns a boolean value.
 This value indicates if the driver of that wire has put a new value on the wire.
 A new value on a wire means that there has been a change in the circuit and the whole circuit needs to be updated again.

 ## The circuit